Prices from £44.99

 Some liquid remains in the auto-injector, however, Emerade auto-injectors are not reusable.

 Do not inject Emerade into the buttocks.
 This can increase the risk of accidentally injecting adrenaline into the veins.

 You should lie down while waiting for the ambulance.
-This will help to keep your blood pressure stable and mitigate the risk of injury from fainting.
+This will help to keep your blood pressure stable and prevent injury from fainting.
 If you are finding it hard to breathe, raise your shoulders slightly.

 If the person is unconscious, place the body in the recovery position until paramedics arrive.